Emotional Support Animal (Policy SW-38)

 Policy:

-No ESA may be kept in College housing at any time prior to the student receiving approval for an ESA.
-Any student who brings an animal into the residence hall without the requisite approval will be subject to penalties under the College’s SW-18 Code of Conduct policy.
-Generally, the presence of only one ESA will be approved for a student in order to fulfill the intent of the Fair Housing Act (FHA) requirements in providing support to a student with a documented mental health disability.
+No ESA may be kept in College housing at any time before the student receives approval for an ESA.
+Any student who brings an animal into the residence hall without the requisite approval will be subject to penalties under Clarkson College’s SW-18 Code of Conduct policy.
+Generally, only one ESA will be approved to fulfill the intent of the Fair Housing Act (FHA) requirements for providing support to a student with a documented mental health disability.

-To be able to have an ESA reside in campus housing, the student must first contact the Accommodations Coordinator and complete the appropriate documentation requirements (e.g., ESA Student Request Form, Healthcare Provider Verification Form, Vaccination & Licensing, etc.).
+To have an ESA reside in campus housing, the student must first contact the Accommodations Coordinator and complete the required documentation (e.g., Student Release, ESA Student Application, Healthcare Provider Verification Form, Veterinarian Verification Form, ESA Contract, Roommate Contract, Residence Hall Lease Agreement).

 Procedure: